 10. Indiana University

 Indiana University Bloomington’s (IU) Media School offers a BS in Game Design degree program.
-IU’s video game design degree prepares graduates to create engaging designs the can be used to teach or entertain the world.
+IU’s video game design degree prepares graduates to create engaging designs that can be used to teach or entertain the world.
 Coursework covers topics that include design & production, game production, art & sound, game theory strategies, all while staying current with emerging design technologies.
 Students of the IU’s Media School are required to participate in a 3-semester team-related workshop with the objective to build from prototype to publishing, a fully functioning game.

 Indiana University was established in 1820.
 IU operates across nine campuses throughout the state of Indiana.
 The combined student enrollment for Indiana University exceeds 100,000 students.
-IU’s Bloomington campus is home to nearly half the school’s entire enrollment and considered the flagship campus of the university.
+IU’s Bloomington campus is home to nearly half the school’s entire enrollment and is considered the flagship campus of the university.

 What We Like: GameDev@IU is a student-run club open to all students who are interested in game design, not just majors; students learn new skills and develop games for fun and enrichment.